apache/airflow/docs/howto/add-dag-tags.rst

 .. versionadded:: 1.10.8

+**UI Prerequisite**:
+The web UI with RBAC feature needs to be enabled; otherwise, the UI will not allow you to filter DAGs using tags nor show you the tag labels.

 In order to filter DAGs (e.g by team), you can add tags in each dag.
 The filter is saved in a cookie and can be reset by the reset button.